Home

 Student Financial Aid Programs - Minnesota Office of Higher Education

 Administers student financial aid programs and interstate tuition reciprocity.
-Lists student financial aid options including popular grants and scholarships available to students; visit website for information and how to apply.
+Provides information on student financial aid options, including grants and scholarships.

 What's Here